Generation gap: Technological influences

 Every generation develops new slang, but with the development of technology, understanding gaps have widened between the older and younger generations.
 "The term 'communication skills,' for example, might mean formal writing and speaking abilities to an older worker.
 But it might mean e-mail and instant-messenger savvy to a twenty-something."
 People often have private conversations in secret in a crowded room in today's age due to the advances of mobile phones and text messaging.
 Among "texters" a form of slang or texting lingo has developed, often keeping those not as tech-savvy out of the loop.
 "Children increasingly rely on personal technological devices like cell phones to define themselves and create social circles apart from their families, changing the way they communicate with their parents.
-Cell phones, instant messaging, e-mail and the like have encouraged younger users to create their own inventive, quirky and very private written language.
+Cell phones, instant messaging, e-mail, and the like have encouraged younger users to create their own inventive, quirky, and very private written language.
 That has given them the opportunity to essentially hide in plain sight.
 They are more connected than ever, but also far more independent.
 Text messaging, in particular, has perhaps become this generation's version of Pig Latin."

-While in the case of language skills such as shorthand, a system of stenography popular during the twentieth century, technological innovations occurring between generations have made these skills obsolete.
-Older generations used shorthand to be able to take notes and write faster using abbreviated symbols, rather than having to write each word.
-However, with new technology and the keyboard, newer generations no longer need these older communication skills, like Gregg shorthand.
-Although over 20 years ago, language skills such as shorthand classes were taught in many high schools, now students have rarely seen or even heard of forms like shorthand.
+Technological innovations that have occurred between generations have made some skills obsolete: for example, shorthand (e.g. Gregg shorthand), a system of stenography often used in the 20th century to take notes and write faster using abbreviated symbols, rather than having to write each word.
+However, with new technology and the keyboard, newer generations no longer favour these older communication skills.
+Over 20 years ago, shorthand was taught in many high schools, but now students have rarely seen or even heard of it.

 The transitions from each level of lifespan development have remained the same throughout history.
 They have all shared the same basic milestones in their travel from childhood, through midlife and into retirement.
-However, while the pathways remain the same—i.e. attending school, marriage, raising families, retiring—the actual journey varies not only with each individual, but with each new generation.
+However, while the pathways remain the same—i.e. attending school, marriage, raising families, retiring—the actual journey varies not only with each individual but with each new generation.